mcgrew/dwrandomizer/README.md

                           produce an invalid ROM if the incorrect file is used.
     -i, --no-searchitems  Do not randomize the locations of searchable items (Fairy Flute, Erdrick's Armor, Erdrick's Token).
-    -g, --no-growth       Do not randomize player stat growth.
+    --ips                 Also create an IPS patch for the original ROM -g, --no-growth       Do not randomize player stat growth.
     -G, --ultra-growth    Enable ultra randomization of player stat growth.
     -l, --no-repel        Do not move repel to level 8.